Vehicle registration plates of Spain

 Vehicle registration plates are the mandatory number plates used to display the registration mark of a vehicle, and have existed in Spain since 1900.
 Most motor vehicles which are used on public roads are required by law to display them.
 The government agency responsible for the registration and numbering of vehicles is the Directorate General of Traffic.

 Current system

-Spain currently uses the format of L nnnn LLL where:
+Spain has finished using the L-series, the format of which was nnnn LLL where: